isaacnmm/pestpolicy-hugo2XX/content/posts/rodent-control-in-salem/index.md

 - rodent
 - control
 layout: post
-- -
+---

-- Rodents such as rats and mice can pose serious health risks and cause significant damage to homes in Salem, OR.
-Effective rodent [control](https://pestpolicy.com/rodent
+Rodents such as rats and mice can pose serious health risks and cause significant damage to homes in Salem, OR.
+Effective rodent [control](https://pestpolicy.com/rodent-control-in-puyallup/)involves identifying signs of infestation, implementing preventive measures, and using targeted treatments to eradicate these pests.
-- control
-- in
-- puyallup/)involves identifying signs of infestation, implementing preventive measures, and using targeted treatments to eradicate these pests.

 ####  Common Rodent Species in Salem

-Salem is home to several common rodent species that can invade homes:
-- **Norway Rats**: These rats are larger and more aggressive, often found in basements, sewers, and ground floors of buildings.
-- **Roof Rats**: Roof rats are excellent climbers and often nest in attics, trees, and dense vegetation.
-- **House Mice**: These small mice can fit through very small openings and are often found indoors, especially in kitchen areas.
+Salem is home to several common rodent species that can invade homes: - **Norway Rats**: These rats are larger and more aggressive, often found in basements, sewers, and ground floors of buildings. - **Roof Rats**: Roof rats are excellent climbers and often nest in attics, trees, and dense vegetation. - **House Mice**: These small mice can fit through very small openings and are often found indoors, especially in kitchen areas.

 ####  Signs of Rodent Infestation